Explore the ancient temples of Bangkok and Ayutthaya by land and by river boat

 Begin your day in Ayutthaya exploring the ancient capital and taking in the romantic atmosphere via river cruise.
 Find precious artistic and cultural treasures preserved in their beauty for later generations to admire with ample time to discover these magnificent sites along the river and observe the daily activities of the people living along the riverbanks.
 Visit the area’s most picturesque sites including:

 • The Memorial Stupa of Queen Suriyothai

 After the cruise, a minivan transfer back to Bangkok will be provided.

 After breakfast at the hotel, prepare for a quick morning flight north on Thai Airways to the beautiful city of Chiang Mai.
-Hotel check-in will be available at 14:00 hrs.
+Hotel check in will be available at 14:00 hours.

 Begin your Chiang Mai experience with a visit to Wat Doi Suthep, the region’s most important temple tucked away in the mountains at 3,280 feet.
 Built in 1383 by King Gue-Na, the outstanding monastery is reached by a staircase with 290 steps and flanked by a naga balustrade on either side.
 In the centre is a large chedi (spired pagoda), which contains partial relics of Lord Buddha.
 Drive down the mountain passing by the city’s biggest local market, Wororot Market, before going to two more important temples: Wat Chedi Luang and Wat Phra Singh.

 In the morning, visit the small village of Mae Klang Luang.
 Located inside the boundaries of Doi Inthanon National Park, this beautiful village heavily relies on community-based tourism (CBT) to provide an income.
 Villagers also produce and sell crops but, due to their location in the national park, they are unable to expand fields or crop production.
 Through CBT, the people of Mae Klang Luang have developed new skills, which have improved their quality of life.